A part of Venice’s history that is rather shameful. The Jewish or

 This once run down and rather remote area in the Cannaregio Sestiere, a short distance from Venice's train station, was where Venice’s Jewish population were forced to live from the 16th century until the late 18th century when Napoleon lifted the restrictions on their movements.

-The ghetto was guarded, living conditions were cramped and uncomfortable, despite this the Jewish population grew to a peak of around 7000... before declining to only 500 after World War 2 and the Holocaust.
+The ghetto was guarded, living conditions were cramped and uncomfortable, but despite this, the Jewish population grew to a peak of around 7000 before declining to only 500 after World War II and the Holocaust.

-Now enjoying something of a revival, the Jewish Venice Association is attempting to encourage Jews to return.
+Now enjoying something of a revival, the Jewish Venice Association encourages Jews to return.

-You'll find that a lot of the stores in the area cater for the local Jewish community too with many selling traditional Jewish foods.
-So if you're craving a Bagel or Kugel you might well find it here.
+You'll find that a lot of the stores in the area cater to the local Jewish community too, with many selling traditional Jewish foods.
+So if you're craving a bagel, you might well find it here.

 Cannaregio's ghetto is not a very touristy district of Venice.
-Apart from the many Jewish people, from the USA in particular, who make the journey to see an important part of European Jewish history few visit.
+Apart from the many Jewish people, from the USA in particular, who make the journey to see an important part of European Jewish history, few visit.
+That is a mistake.

-Even if you are not Jewish it is still well worth visiting and I am sure you will find it a moving experience.
-The overriding impression here is of cramped buildings – because the area was small the inhabitants were forced to live one on top of the other.
+Even if you are not Jewish, it is still well worth visiting, you will find it a moving experience.
+The overriding impression here is of cramped buildings; because the area was small, the inhabitants were forced to live one on top of the other, but you can still feel the sense of community here.

-Their ghetto walks, undertaken by an expert on the history of the ghetto, are definitely something to consider doing and are of great interest, both from an architectural and a historical point of view.
+The ghetto walks, undertaken by an expert on the history of the ghetto, are excellent, providing insights into life here both from an architectural and a historical point of view.

 There is only one place in the Venice ghetto area that I can recommend.
 It is the Cannaregio Residence.
 The location is right on the edge of the ghetto and in a part of Venice where tourists seldom venture.
 By staying here you get to experience something 90% of tourists to Venice miss - the real Venice.